vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 I am able to hand control to other processes in the loop, so one particular firework doesn't dominate control and not let others run.
-Although the above wasn't perfect (I might have used the loop's time instead of `time.time()` it achieved the asyncronous quality that I was looking for.
+Although the above wasn't perfect (I might have used the loop's time instead of `time.time()` it achieved the asynchronous quality that I was looking for.
 My fireworks were nothing to call home about (just a line of a randomly selected character and color) but the result looked like this: